 Jacob B. Good purchased the mill in 1842 and discontinued the distillery business due to tax changes.

 The mill changed hands several times in the intervening years, eventually coming under the ownership of Daniel Good in 1857.
 Between 1862 and 1865, Good enlarged the building to its current 40′ by 60′ size with four and a half stories.
-While expanding the mill, a 30-inch think stone exterior was added.
+While expanding the mill, a 30-inch thick stone exterior was added.
 The mill also has massive timbers running the length of the structure.
 One is 55 feet long, 17 inches tall, and 12 inches wide.
-According to current owner Joe Devoy, it was shipped from Canada.
+According to the current owner Joe Devoy, it was shipped from Canada.

 The mill changed hands a few more times until George Buckwalter became the owner around 1899.
 Fred Sickman was his miller, and the mill soon became known as “Sickman’s Mill” despite Buckwalter being the owner.
 In August 1906, Fred Sickman purchased the mill from Buckwalter, becoming the owner and operator.
-Sickman ran the mill until his death in January of 1930.
+Sickman ran the mill until his death in January 1930.

 It passed to Warren Sickman, who continued operating it as a flour mill until May 1967.
 At the height of its operation, the mill could produce 1,900 pounds of flour a day.

-The paddle wheel mentioned above turns the 80 hp water turbine pictured below.
+The paddle wheel mentioned above turns the 80-hp water turbine pictured below.
 It is the heart of Sickman’s Mill powering most of the equipment.
-There is a second 40 hp water turbine.
+There is a second 40-hp water turbine.
 It is visible in the image below beyond the extension cords.
 Interestingly, the teeth of the horizontal gear are wooden.
 If something becomes jammed in the gears, the wooden teeth will sheer off instead of creating more catastrophic and difficult-to-repair damage.
 A new wooden tooth is visible in the image below, ready to be slotted in to replace a broken one.